VALENTECH23/alx-low_level_programming/0x01-variables_if_else_while/README.md

-to print whether the number stored in the variable n is positive or negative
+to print the last digit of the number stored in the variable n